Karen L. Schumacher, PhD, RN

 tel: (402) 559-2092

-Dr. Schumacher is an Associate Professor in the College of Nursing and is Associate member in the Fred and Pamela Buffett Cancer Center.
+Dr. Schumacher is a Professor in the College of Nursing and is Associate member in the Fred and Pamela Buffett Cancer Center.
 She received her bachelor's degree in nursing from Vanderbilt University, her master's degree in community health nursing from the University of Colorado, and her PhD from the University of California, San Francisco.
 She completed a post-doctoral fellowship at Oregon Health and Sciences University.
 She has been a faculty member at Vanderbilt University, UCSF, and the University of Pennsylvania.
 Dr. Schumacher's clinical background is in home health care nursing.

 - Teaches Philosophy of Nursing Science and Qualitative Research Methods in the PhD program.

 - Advises PhD students

 - Previously taught community health nursing in traditional, accelerated, and second-degree BSN programs, nursing concepts and theory at the master’s and doctoral levels, and home care nursing at the master's level.